Website interface language

 9. User's obligations

-In relation of the User to the Administration, the User provides their personal data and keeps it current.
+In relation of the User to the Administration, the User provides their personal data and keeps it current and actual.

 10. Administration obligations